chenchih/5G_automationLinux/RegressionTest/README.md

 ## Version
 - v0.1 inital version
+- v0.3 add iperf server and client setting
+- v0.4 merge iperf report
 ## Description
-This is an automation script to edit CDU server by SSH
+This is an automation script to edit CDU server by SSH This automation uses this language: `linux bash`, and `python3`
+> bash 90% due to the system is linux
+> python 10% for reading and writting result file

 ### Step:
 1. SSH to CDU server ssh username@host